San Marcos Growers LogoSan Marcos Growers

 The first time we saw this impressive plant was in 2012 on the southern edge of the great meadow in the Meso-American Cloud Forest Garden at the Strybing Arboretum (now the San Francisco Botanic Garden.
 Our large stock plant in our garden that produced the seed we grow this plant from was a plant won at auction at the 2019 International Plant Propagators Society (IPPS) Annual Meeting in Santa Cruz, California in September 2019 that was donated by Annie Hayes of Annie's Annuals

-This information about Telanthophora grandifolia displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Telanthophora grandifolia displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.